BunyMan/BunyMan/README.md

 👋 Hi, I’m @BunyMan.
 I'm a Software Developer at [BERD®](https://www.berd.eu/home/) and ex-student from [42 Lisboa](https://www.42lisboa.com/)
-👀 I'm interested in AI/Machine Learning, cyber security and just overall optimizaton.
+👀 I'm interested in meta-heuristic genetic algorithms and just overall optimizaton.
-🌱 Currently parallelising mixed C++ with Python code because I can.
-Will start learning Rust soon.
-Python🐍 is my jam
+🌱 Currently parallelising mixed C++ with Python code (because speed) whilst actively learning Rust.
+Python🐍 is my jam though.
-💞️ Looking to collaborate on anything really, as long as it is code related I'm in and willing to help
+💞️ Would love to have time to help anyone do anything but I'm spending 12 hours a day in the office.
+(Maybe contact me on the weekend?)
 📫 You can send me an email @ jpbuny@gmail.com and I'll answer as soon as I see it!

 <h2> Some GitHub Analytics </h2>